2021 Tongan general election: Aftermath

 Following the election Viliami Tangi was appointed interim Speaker.
 Three candidates initially announced their candidacy for Prime Minister: Interim Prime Minister Pohiva Tuʻiʻonetoa, former Finance Minister ʻAisake Eke, and former Deputy Prime Minister Siaosi Sovaleni.
 Tuʻiʻonetoa later withdrew his candidacy, leaving Sovaleni as the frontrunner.

 The Legislative Assembly met on 15 December to elect a Prime Minister, with both Sovaleni and Eke being nominated.
 Sovaleni was elected with 16 votes.
 Fatafehi Fakafanua was re-elected as Speaker.
 Sovaleni was formally appointed Prime Minister on 27 December, and announced his cabinet on 29 December. parliament was formally opened on 11 January 2022.

 Following the election Pōhiva Tuʻiʻonetoa was found guilty of bribery in an election petition and stripped of his seat.
 Sangster Saulala was found guilty of two counts of bribery on 2 May 2022 and his election declared void.
 Tatafu Moeaki was found guilty of bribery on 6 May, and Poasi Tei on 13 May.
 Election petitions against Tevita Puloka and 'Uhilamoelangi Fasi were unsuccessful.
 On 26 May 2022 the convictions were stayed pending appeal.
 On 9 August 2022 the appeals by Saulala, Tei and Moeaki were dismissed, and their elections were confirmed as void.
-Tu’i’onetoa's appeal was upheld and he remains in parliament.
+Tuʻiʻonetoa's appeal was upheld and he remained in parliament.
 Saulala, Tei and Moeaki were formally unseated by Parliament and their seats declared vacant on 10 August, sparking the 2022 Tongatapu by-elections.